cratebind/eslint-config-cratebind/README.md

 ## Usage

-Extend `cratebind` in your `.eslintrc` configuration file.
+Create or update the `.eslintrc` file in the root of your directory and extend `cratebind`.
 You can omit the `eslint-config-` prefix:

 ```json
 {